Dodger Stadium: 2025 World Series

 In a very long World Series game, the Los Angeles Dodgers defeated the Toronto Blue Jays after 18 innings.
-The final score was 6-5.
-It took 18 innings and 10 pitchers for the Dodgers to win.
-The game featured Shohei Ohtani's two homers and two doubles, and veteran pitcher Clayton Kershaw making an extra-innings relief appearance, which turned out to also be his final career aparance.
-The game ended on a walk-off home run by Freddie Freeman.
+The final score was 6–5.
+The Dodgers used ten pitchers, the Blue Jays nine.
+The game featured Shohei Ohtani's two homers and two doubles, and veteran pitcher Clayton Kershaw making an extra-innings relief appearance, which turned out to also be his final career appearance.
+It ended on a walk-off home run by Freddie Freeman.